drinkingkazu/OpT0Finder/README.md

 ## Big picture: how does `FlashMatchManager` work?
 `FlashMatchManager` works in 4 big steps:

-0. Configure parameters
+1. Configure parameters
-1. Register a list of `QCluster_t` = TPC interactions
+2. Register a list of `QCluster_t` = TPC interactions
-2. Register a list of `Flash_t` = PMT interactions
+3. Register a list of `Flash_t` = PMT interactions
-3. Run flash matching
+4. Run flash matching

 That's it!
 So, in principle, only 4 function calls.

 You can look at `dat/flashmatch.cfg` as an example.
 By now you should be able to understand the `FlashMatchmanager` configuration.
 If you are interested in learning about algorithms, you can find README and the source code under `flashmatch/Algorithms` directory.
 For `FlashMatchManager` itself, the code is under `flashmatch/Base` directory.

+## Learning more details?
+The framework base is defined under `flashmatch/Base` and the algorithms can be found `flashmatch/Algorithms`.
+Take a look at README there!